-For decades, business owners and sales managers have encouraged their sales teams to sell to the prospect’s needs.
+For decades, business owners and sales managers encouraged their sales teams to sell to the prospect’s needs.

-Find a need and fill it.
+“Find a need and fill it.”

-Can you create a need?
+Can you really create a need?

 It would be great if you could, but it is incredibly difficult to create needs in people out of thin air.

 You can’t just tell them they need it, although many have tried.
-“You know, Mr. Prospect, you really need to buy these promotional products.”
+“You know, Mr. Prospect, you really need to buy these products.”

-Yeah, no. Probably not going to create much need that way.
+No, you probably won’t create much need that way.

 So if you can’t tell them they need it, and you can’t just ask them if they need it, how do you sell to the need?

-Well, first of all, understand that instead of trying to create need, it is far easier to channel or redirect the needs that your prospects and clients already have.
+Well, first of all, understand that instead of trying to create a need, it is far easier to channel or redirect the needs that your prospects and clients already have.

-But the most successful salespeople in the world are those who have become experts in identifying the needs of the prospect or client, and then gearing the presentation to position the products and services they’re selling as a critical component in meeting those needs.
+But the most successful salespeople in the world are those who become experts.
+They identify the needs of the prospect or client.
+Then they gear their presentation to position their products and services as a critical component in meeting those needs.

 So what does your prospect really want?

-If you’re dealing with a marketing manager, he might want to create more awareness, get his message out there or make an impact among a new group of prospects.
+When you talk to a marketing manager, he might want to create more awareness, get his message out there or make an impact among a new group of prospects.

 That’s a tough one.
 But you need to be able to answer questions like this for yourself.

-What if you could create a promotion designed to bring in additional customers, get more from the customers they already have and get their existing clients to buy from them more often.
+What if you could create a promotion designed to bring in additional customers, get more from the customers they already have, and get their existing clients to buy from them more often?
 Wouldn’t that generate additional revenue for the business?
 And couldn’t some of that additional revenue be used to help pay for college?

-Successful promotions can cure a lot of problems and a fill a lot of needs.
+Successful promotions can cure a lot of problems and fill a lot of needs.
 But not if you confuse the need with the product you’re selling.

 Top Secrets clients are trained in the consultative selling approaches that connect the dots between a client’s perceived need and the products and services we offer, between what they want and what we sell.

 So sell to the need!
 Not your need to sell a product, but their need to create a specific result.
-If you need help with this, join us!
+If you need help with this, see below…